AionSystem/SOVEREIGN-TRACE-PROTOCOL/concept/TRUST-WITHOUT-IDENTITY.md

 **The STP connection:** STP does the structural inverse.
 Rather than signaling through absence, STP signals through presence.
 The sealed entry *is* the proof.
 The canary architecture and the trace architecture both rely on the same principle: a commitment made at a specific moment in time, whose integrity is verifiable later, without requiring anyone to take anyone's word for it.

-`[R]` **What this means for Stage 3 (ledger append layer):** Warrant canary architecture is well-documented legally and technically.
-The append-only ledger STP is building has a clear legal and design precedent here.
-Study the failure modes of canary implementations — particularly what happens when legal pressure is applied to the institution running the ledger — before finalizing Stage 3 architecture.
+`[R]` **What this means for the completed abuse detector and ledger:** The abuse detector now implements a tiered alert system (green/yellow/red) that can signal the presence of prohibited content without immediately locking legitimate discussion.
+Future extension could include a “canary” status for the STP ledger itself — a regular signed statement that the ledger has not been tampered with, with absence as the signal.

 ---